-Upon review, the Board of Trustees will either uphold, modify, remand, or reject the decision of the College President or designee.
-The Board of Trustees' action shall be limited to a review of the record of the Disciplinary Hearing Committee, and the decisions of the Disciplinary Hearing Committee and the College President or designee.
+Upon review, the Board of Trustees will either uphold, modify, remand, or reject the decision of the College President or Designee.
+The Board of Trustees' action shall be limited to a review of the record of the Student Conduct Hearing Committee, and the decisions of the Student Conduct Hearing Committee and the College President or designee.
+The Board of Trustees is authorized to expel a student for good cause when other means of correction fail to bring about proper conduct, or when the presence of the student causes a continuing danger to the physical safety of the student or others.
 The Board of Trustees' action shall be final and binding on all parties.